Hi-Angel/notes-backup/emacs.md

 Not motivated enough to make a testcase for a bugreport though.
 In part because I'm sure nobody gonna fix it: Emacs project is opposed to multithreading because their design is completely broken, and this stacktrace thingy in async call is a part of it.
 And I doubt GNU project can handle it.

 For `lsp-mode` though I didn't quite get it.
 Adding prints to the beginning and end of `symbol-overlay-put-one` shows correct point location and the correct symbol name.
 It is unclear what could be causing it.
-Doing `(setq lsp-enable-symbol-highlighting nil)` seems to work around it.
-I'm wondering if it's a problem not in symbol-overlay but in lsp-mode.
-Either way, it sure some race-condition, similar to the situation with `racer-eldoc`.
+Doing `(setq lsp-enable-symbol-highlighting nil)` *(being checked in `lsp--document-highlight` function)*seems to work around it.
+Occasionally, after having disabled `lsp-enable-symbol-highlighting` in runtime the overlay got stuck, and it turned out the face is `lsp-face-highlight-textual`.
+So in this case it is lsp-mode in fault, not `symbol-overlay`.

 # Done: